Nigeria travel guide

 Getting to the city: There is no public transport into Port Harcourt, however taxis and rental cars are available.

 Car rental: Avis car rental is available at the airport.

-Airport Taxis: Taxis are available at the airport, and an average fare into town starts from around NGN 6,000.
+Airport Taxis: Taxis are available at the airport.

 Facilities: Airport facilities are limited, but there is a restaurant.